 Honey Sesame Chicken Recipe Walkthrough

 Thanks to the Perdue Simply Smart Chicken Breast Chunks I mentioned above, this recipe is an easy one!
 All you’ll need to do is throw the chicken in an air fryer or on a baking sheet in the oven, add some green beans and bell pepper slices towards the end of cooking, and make a simple sauce on the stovetop to toss the chicken in.

-If you have access to Costco, they have a product from Just Bare that’s very similar.
-Check out my air fryer sweet and sour chicken recipe for a look at it in action.
+If you have access to Costco, they have a product from Just Bare (and their own Kirkland brand) that’s very similar.
+Check out my air fryer sweet and sour chicken recipe or high protein Costco guide for a look at it in action.

 How to Make Honey Sesame Sauce

 If you think making your own sauce is too difficult, think again!
 Simply mix the sauce ingredients together and add to a skillet or saucepan.
 Cook the sauce over medium-high heat, stirring often to avoid any burning, until it’s reduced to a sauce.

 How do you know when it’s ready?
 Take note of the two far right photos below.
 When the sauce has thick bubbles almost resembling foam, remove from the heat and see if you can create a trail with your spatula or whisk (far right photo).